espocrm/documentation/docs/extensions/google-integration/setting-up.md

 # Google Integration.
 Setting-up for Administrator

-Note, that the integration requires curl, libxml and xml PHP extensions installed.
+Note that the integration requires curl, libxml and xml PHP extensions installed.
 If any is not installed, you will be notified after saving.

 * [Integration](#integration)
 * [Access control](#access-control)